BQBehnken/Argentinian_Beans_Project_Scripts/README.md

 The bash script for quality control metrics analyzes all of the BAM files and ouputs a summary table of statistics for the data generated from Whole Genome Sequencing (WGS).
 The bash script for SNP calls exises the INR locus and calls SNPs in each of the 21 accessions against G19833 and loads them into a multi track VCF and multi fasta for viewing on third party viewers or IGV/IGB.

+The code for S3 initial screen loads qPCR data and outputs a box plot.
+The code for S4 generates the meme logos for our TF analysis in S4B-F.
+The code for S5 loads qPCR data and outputs a bar graph showing no inducibility.
+The code for S6 loads TFBS analysis from fimo and annotations and gives a visual topography of different TFBS -1800 bp upstream from the translation start site.
 The code for S7 Figure (the Climate Maps) pull climate and elevation data from two external sources and coerces the data into rasters and data frames before creating a program to output a fine resolution map for mean temp and rainfall for each of the 12 months as well as a one-off base elevation map.

 Code for supplementals forthcoming.
 DOI: 10.1371/journal.pone.0343332